-In this article I discuss the main benefits of static and dynamic stretches as well as how you can decide which type of stretch is best to do.
+In this article, I discuss the main benefits of static stretching and dynamic stretching as well as how you can decide which type of stretch is the best to do.

 In this article: